 Benefits of Robotics in Healthcare

-RPA in healthcare is multi-faceted and as a result, the number of benefits that it can potentially create for a provider are numerous.
-However, some of the most influential positives that can come as a result of a digital transformation are:
+RPA in healthcare is multi-faceted and the benefits are numerous.
+However, some of the most influential positives are:

-Robots can work twenty-four-seven with no need for breaks and no interruptions, meaning they can accomplish over twice as much as any human.
+Robots work twenty-four-seven every day, meaning they can accomplish over twice as much as human staff.

 In healthcare, what processes should I automate?